-For those who have been sentenced to a period of imprisonment, the length of time during which they will not be allowed in the UK will remain the same.
-For those who have not been given a prison sentence, the Home Office should, where there is no identical or similar provision, find a domestic sentence which is the nearest equivalent.
-However, as explained above, if an individual has been convicted of an offence which is not considered an offence under British law, such as proselytism, this offence will be disregarded.
+For those who have been sentenced to a period of imprisonment abroad, the length of time during which they will not be allowed in the UK will remain the same.
+However, as explained below, if a person has been convicted of an offence which is not considered an offence under UK law, such as proselytism, this offence will be disregarded.

 Exceptions to mandatory bans

 Applications for entry clearance might be granted despite prison sentences in certain limited circumstances.
 These exceptions do not appear in the rules themselves but instead are set out in a separate Home Office policy document: General grounds for refusal: Section 1.

 Breach of ECHR or Refugee Convention

 The Home Office’s guidance states this exception is likely to be rare, and most likely to apply in cases where a person was deported from the UK, but their deportation order was later revoked on the grounds that it violated the European Convention on Human Rights, the Refugee Convention or compassionate grounds.
 This does not mean that the person will be allowed to claim asylum or make an application for protection from outside the UK.

 The Home Office defines the scope of this exception as follows: